Prolapse of the reproductive organ

 • in addition to the above, defects also include prolapse of the uterus and vagina

 Reproductive organ dysfunction requires specialized diagnostics and an appropriate therapeutic approach.
-Health awareness and the desire to maintain a healthy quality of life are increasing among women, so more and more women struggling with this problem are seeking specialist help.
-In this case, making a proper diagnosis requires understanding the exact cause of the dysfunction, which is why examination and treatment are performed by a specialist in urogynecological physiotherapy .
+As health awareness and the desire to maintain a healthy quality of life are increasing, more and more women struggling with this problem are seeking specialist help.
+In this case, making a proper diagnosis requires understanding the exact cause of the dysfunction, so the examination and treatment should be performed by a specialist in urogynecological physiotherapy in Lublin.

 This field is primarily concerned with restoring proper tension, particularly in the pelvic area.
 The entire process should be based on the premise that the female pelvis is composed of interconnected structures and that there is a close connection between its structure and function.